 Likewise, the 1962 Phantom has his music stolen and scars himself by accident, which also happens in Phantom of the Paradise.
 It additionally moves the storyline from France to England, which the horror heavy 1983 version followed.

 I do recommend both of these films, but I find it difficult to keep them straight.
 It is not that their events are the same, its simply that their characters are strikingly similar.
+It is also hard to compare when the films listed above are so strikingly interesting.
 I recall that the 1962 Phantom is slightly more terrifying, but that is mainly because the 1943 version introduces the Phantom as an ordinary musician, so there isn’t much mystery.